consumer-reports-innovation-lab/data-rights-protocol/README.md

 * README: [DataRightsProtocol.org](http://datarightsprotocol.org)
 * Data Rights Protocol Version 0.2: [https://github.com/consumer-reports-digital-lab/data-rights-protocol/blob/main/DRP-V02.md](https://github.com/consumer-reports-digital-lab/data-rights-protocol/blob/main/DRP-V02.md)

 **Version 0.2 of the Data Rights Protocol is intended as an intial draft.
-We expect to post an updated version in early October 2021 based on a collaborative drafting effort among a multistakeholder group and to present and discuss the direction of this emerging protocol at the Data Rights Summit hosted by MIT on October 19th, 2021.**
+We expect to post an updated version in early October 2021 based on a collaborative drafting effort among a multistakeholder group and to present and discuss the direction of this emerging protocol at the Data Rights Working Group event hosted by MIT on October 19th, 2021.**

 ## Introduction